WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - this is fragile, we can block a call that we shouldn't be
 - if someone changes code in another framework, that can cause issues.
 - sandboxing is incredibly powerful, our strongest weapon in the security race
-- this has been recognized in the industry - hexacon (edited)
+- this has been recognized in the industry - hexacon
 - do the same that we did for iOS for macOS
 - What have to moved?
 - 2d canvas - two years ago